Tinkerforge/generators/uc/beta/README_EN.txt

 SPI to the bricklet.
 Some HAL functions receive a port ID, this is normally an index into the array of port information.

-The next step after defining the TF_HalContext struct is implementing its initialization function, that handles the following tasks:
+The next step after defining the TF_HAL struct is implementing its initialization function, that handles the following tasks:
-    - Initialize the TF_HalCommon instance with tf_hal_common_init
+    - Initialize the TF_HALCommon instance with tf_hal_common_init

     - Prepare the SPI communication
       When your initialization function returns, SPI communication must be possible to all attached devices.